 The American Express Green Card is a great option for beginners – you’ll earn 3 points per dollar spent on restaurants, travel and transit.
 It also has a $100 annual credit toward CLEAR enrollment for expedited security screening at select airports and event venues, and a credit for up to $100 towards airport lounge passes with LoungeBuddy.
 The card also includes key travel protections including trip delay coverage, rental car loss and damage insurance, and baggage insurance.
 It has a $150 annual fee.

 The American Express® Gold Card is also a solid choice, and may make more sense depending on your spending patterns.
-It earns 4X points per dollar spent at restaurants and U.S. supermarkets (up to $25,000 in purchases per year, 1x thereafter), 3X points per dollar spent on air travel and a monthly credit up to $10 toward select restaurants and delivery services including Grubhub, Seamless, and Boxed.
-The card has a $250 annual fee.
+It earns 4X points per dollar spent at restaurants (up to $50,000 in purchases per year, 1x thereafter), and U.S. supermarkets (up to $25,000 in purchases per year, 1x thereafter), 3X points per dollar spent on air travel and a monthly credit up to $10 toward select restaurants and delivery services including Grubhub.
+The card has a $325 annual fee.
 (Rates and fees)

 best travel rewards credit card